-Edward Lythgoe found himself dazed and confused and covered in hot coffee, hanging on to the stairwell with his colleagues Umehira and Brentlinger.
-After donning a life vest he made his way through the cabin.
-Waving a safety card, he signalled first-class passengers to don their life vests.
-He later described how everything seemed to be moving in slow motion.
+Edward Lythgoe found himself dazed and confused and covered in hot coffee, hanging onto the stairwell with his colleagues Umehira and Brentlinger.
+After donning a life vest, he made his way through the cabin.
+Waving a safety card, he signalled First Class passengers to don their life vests and later described how everything seemed to be moving in slow motion.

-Chief Purser Brentlinger roused a dazed and bloodied Benoit from beneath rubble and helped her to a seat.
-Badly injured, like many other passengers and crew she struggled to tighten the life vests two straps around her waist.
-Deadheading flight attendant Leonard Jenkins assisted her before managing to strap herself into jump seat 1-left.
+Chief Purser Brentlinger roused a dazed and bloodied Benoit from beneath the rubble and helped her to a seat.
+Badly injured, like many other passengers and crew, she struggled to tighten the life vests two straps around her waist.
+Deadheading Flight Attendant Leonard Jenkins assisted her before managing to strap themselves into jump seat 1-left.

 Lythgoe returned for instructions.
 The noise was deafening.
-Brentlinger signalled and mouthed “sit down.”
-Crossing to the right side, he then strapped himself in 1-right, facing aft, staring out the hole.
+Brentlinger signalled and mouthed, “Sit down.”
+Crossing to the right side, he then strapped himself in 1-right, facing aft and staring out the hole.

-Fearing that the aircraft would be ditching in the Pacific Ocean, the cabin crew continued assisting injured passengers and colleagues and telling everyone to remain calm, read the safety card, tighten their seatbelts and put on their lifejackets.
-Indeed one flight attendant helped about 36 passengers don their life preservers.
-They also cleared debris away from the exit doors and aisles, closed the doors of the storage compartments above doors 2 left and 2 right and prepared the cabin for an emergency landing.
+Fearing that the aircraft would be ditching in the Pacific Ocean, the cabin crew continued assisting injured passengers and colleagues, telling everyone to remain calm, read the safety card, tighten their seatbelts and put on their lifejackets.
+Indeed one FA helped about 36 passengers don their life preservers.
+They also cleared the debris away from the exit doors and aisles, closed the doors of the storage compartments above doors 2-left and 2-right and prepared the cabin for an emergency landing.

 Christensen sat numb in jump seat 3-right, confronting death.
-Lythgoe visualised ocean water gushing in through the hole while going through the mental exercise of opening door 1-right.
+Lythgoe visualised ocean water gushing in through the hole, all while going through the mental exercise of opening door 1-right.